 Procedures of the refining of altar materials are characteristic for this period.
 Among others, so called graining was used in order to imitate growth rings of timber, e.g. oak, and increase the value of pinewood which the altar was made of.

-The pulpit was a place where sermons were given from.
+The pulpit was a place where sermons were given from (in the mother tongue, whereas the holy mass was in Latin) and liturgic texts were read.
 It was put high on a wall or a pillar of the first arch of the main nave so that the voice of the priest reached the farthest corners of the church.

 The pulpit consists of a corpus and stairs.
 The corpus includes: a podium with a sill, a backrest and a canopy which is decorated with a dove on the roof and crowned by a statue of Christ.